 LGD is the magnitude of the likely loss if there is a default.
 The Group estimates LGD parameters based on the history of recovery rates of claims against defaulted counterparties.
 The LGD percentage applied considers the structure of the loan, collateral, seniority of the claim, counterparty industry and recovery costs of any collateral that is integral to the financial asset.
-For loans secured by retail property, Loan to Value Ratios (LVR) are a key parameter in determining LGD.
 LGD estimates are recalibrated for different economic scenarios and, for real estate lending, to reflect possible changes in property prices.
-They are calculated on a discounted cash flow basis using the effective interest rate as the discounting factor.
+They are calculated on a discounted cash flow basis using the effective interest rate as the discounting factor